kogosoftwarellc/open-api/CONTRIBUTING.md

 https://github.com/OAI/OpenAPI-Specification/issues/1032.

 If you're expecting to have fast resolution of issues relating to V3 then you'll have to [open a Pull Request](https://github.com/kogosoftwarellc/open-api).
-The reason for this is that the schema is still in flux and the Maintainer[s] must focus their time of reviewing and publishing code.
+The reason for this is that the schema is still in flux and the Maintainer[s] must focus their time on reviewing and publishing code.

 ## Status of OpenAPI V2